Two-particle scattering on general graphs: Graph examples

 Every other graph example is similar to the one shown in Fig.\ \ref{fig:generic graph 2 rails}; we consider graphs with only two rails, connecting to different vertices $1$ and $2$, with no edge between those vertices.

-Let us consider three families of graphs which only append a subgraph to the line, shown in Fig.\ \ref{fig:append examples}: the first two are the appended linear graph \texttt{AL(N)} and the appended cycle graph \texttt{AC(N)}.
-They both have $N$ interaction vertices.
+Let us consider three families of graphs which only append a subgraph to the line, shown in Fig.\ \ref{fig:append examples}: the first two are the appended linear graph \texttt{AL(M)} and the appended cycle graph \texttt{AC(M)}.
 The third one is similar to the appended cycle, with an extra edge between vertex $3$ and the proper cycle.
-We name it \texttt{AC2(N)}; note that it has $N+1$ interaction vertices.
+We name it \texttt{AC2(M)}; note that it has a cycle of size $M-1$.
 All those graphs have no edge between $1$ and $2$ and satisfy $d_1=d_2=1$ and $p_{12}=1$, implying $(d_1-1)(d_2-1)\neq p^2_{12}$.
 This means that both Jordan chains at infinity have length $2$, and the discussion from last section applies to these graphs.
-The last we consider are the cycle graphs; we parametrized the cycle by the total number of vertices $N$ and the length $L$ of the shortest path between vertices $1$ and $2$.
-To avoid double counting, $L$ must be at most $\lfloor{\frac{N}{2}}\rfloor$.
-For values $3\leq L\leq\lfloor{\frac{N}{2}}\rfloor$ the graph always satisfies $(d_1-1)(d_2-1)\neq p^2_{12}$, since $d_1=d_2=2$ and $p_{12}=0$; the graph \texttt{C(4,2)} also satisfies this condition.
+The last we consider are the cycle graphs; we parametrized the cycle by the number of interaction vertices $M$ and the length $L$ of the shortest path between vertices $1$ and $2$.
+To avoid double counting, $L$ must be at most $\lfloor{\frac{M+2}{2}}\rfloor$.
+For values $3\leq L\leq\lfloor{\frac{M+2}{2}}\rfloor$ the graph always satisfies $(d_1-1)(d_2-1)\neq p^2_{12}$, since $d_1=d_2=2$ and $p_{12}=0$; the graph \texttt{C(2,2)} also satisfies this condition.

-In Table \ref{tab:bound} below we count the number of bound states of such graphs; the values have been checked for graphs with up to $20$ vertices.
+In Table \ref{tab:bound} we count the number of bound states of such graphs; the values have been checked for graphs with up to $20$ vertices.